diegaso-xhc/Customized_neural_networks/README.md

 ```
 - Ubuntu 20.04.5 LTS
-- g++ (Ubuntu 9.4.0-1ubuntu1~20.04.2)
-- c++ (Ubuntu 9.4.0-1ubuntu1~20.04.2)
-- Mujoco 2.3.0
+- Matlab 2023b
 ```
-To run the repository, please create a folder called "Projects" within your mujoco folder.
-Then clone the repo within this folder.
-Following this step, the user can directly modify controllers or robot behaviors by editing the main_panda_RH8D.cpp file.
-Then simply run:
+To run the repository, simply clone this repository and run the main.m file.
 ```
 ./run_code_ubuntu
 ```